Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đất lúa ở ĐBSCL đang dần

-Binh Dien Fertilizer Joint Stock Company and the International Rice Research Institute (IRRI) signed a cooperation agreement on the project "Research, evaluation and development of straw treatment technology to increase efficiency and reduce emissions in production".
+Binh Dien Fertilizer Joint Stock Company and the International Rice Research Institute (IRRI) signed a cooperation agreement for the project "Research, evaluation and development of straw treatment technology to increase efficiency and reduce emissions in production".
 Photo: Huynh Xay

 Đất lúa ở ĐBSCL đang dần